-Dr. Scott Schlueter and Dr. Aaron Campbell specialize in the sophisticated procedure required to provide successful and gentle gum graft surgery.
+Dr. Schlueter and Dr. Boszko specialize in the sophisticated procedure required to provide successful and gentle gum graft surgery.
 When patients come to Schlueter Periodontics and Implants for a consultation, we help them discover the most appropriate treatment for their unique condition.

 What is Gum Disease?